-In locations where water pipes are prone to freezing, drain lines must be insulated, must not exceed 300 mm in length and are to discharge into a tundish through an air gap of between 75 mm and 150 mm.
+In locations where water pipes are prone to freezing, drain lines must be insulated, must not exceed 100 mm in length and are to discharge into a tundish through an air gap of a minimum 25 mm.

-If a drain line discharges into a tundish, the drain line from the tundish must be not less than DN25.
+If a drain line discharges into a tundish, the drain line from the tundish must be not less than DN20 and one size larger than drain line from the relief valve(s).
 The drain line from a tundish must meet the same requirements as for a drain line from a relief valve.